Philanthropy & Tikkun Olam

 The story also says something about how American Jewish youth philanthropy works

-That context matters because it explains why this story should not be read as a one-off burst of precocious virtue.
+That context matters because the story was part of a wider communal teaching system, not a one-off burst of precocious virtue.

-Jewish communal institutions have spent years trying to teach young people that philanthropy is not merely writing a check.
+Jewish communal institutions have spent years trying to teach young people that philanthropy is more than writing a check.
 It is choosing a problem, learning enough to aim money intelligently, and treating giving as a form of Jewish responsibility.
-Helfstein’s project was striking partly because he took that lesson literally.
+Helfstein's project was striking partly because he took that lesson literally.

 Why the Maker Bus angle still works